-The U.S. Bureau of Labor Statistics (BLS) reports that the median annual income for first-line supervisors of correctional officers was $59,720 in May, 2015.
-The same source reports that positions for these professionals are expected to increase by 3% between 2014 and 2024.
-This is slower growth than average.
+The U.S. Bureau of Labor Statistics (BLS) reports that the mean annual income for first-line supervisors of correctional officers was $68,350 in May, 2018.
+The same source reports that positions for these professionals are expected to decline between 2018 and 2028.

 Prison administrators usually require a bachelor's degree, although some prisons may accept an associate's degree.
 These positions also require experience in corrections, usually at the supervisory level.
 The median income for prison administrators is about $63,000.